 Swinburne University of Technology offered readily available access to 1,000 OpenStack Virtual Machines (VM) on the dedicated Swinburne cell within the NeCTAR Cloud network to the national astronomy community.
 This project facilitated uptake of existing NeCTAR resources by the astronomy community by developing a customised astronomy interface, conducting user tutorials, and identifying small job use cases on OzSTAR that were suitable for transfer from HPC to the VM infrastructure.

-This project has now concluded but Swinburne will continue to make the project resources available throughout 2022, including access to the OpenStack VMs, access to the sstar compute nodes, availability of user documentation, online training materials and direct assistance if required.
+AAL support for this project has now concluded but Swinburne continues to make the project resources available for astronomy usage, including access to the OpenStack VMs, access to the sstar compute nodes, availability of user documentation, online training materials and direct assistance if required.